-First, the court must determine the ethical nature and significance of the policy behind the prohibition in question; this is the so-called 'application-worthiness' condition.
+First, the court must determine the ethical nature and significance of the policy behind the prohibition in question; this is the so-called 'application-worthiness' condition.38

 Second, the court must establish that a connection exists between the contract in question and the sanctioning country.
 It is noteworthy that in the 1980 Rome Convention on the Law Applicable to Contractual Obligations (the Rome Convention) which the Rome I Regulation has replaced, the equivalent art 7(1) was identical - with the exception relating to this second stage test.
-Namely, the Rome Convention required a foreign prohibition to have a 'close connection' with the situation at hand, whereas the Rome I Regulation has narrowed down this 'connection' criterion to only the situations where some part of the obligation have to be or have been performed in the relevant country.
+Namely, the Rome Convention required a foreign prohibition to have a 'close connection' with the situation at hand, whereas the Rome I Regulation has narrowed down this 'connection' criterion to only the situations where some part of the obligation have to be or have been performed.

-Finally, art 9(3) of the Rome I Regulation requires the court to assess whether the benefits of giving effect to a sanction outweigh those of refusing to take it into account.
+Finally, art 9(3) of the Rome I Regulation requires the court to assess whether the benefits of giving effect to a sanction outweigh those of refusing to take it into account.39

 In the case of international arbitration, the criteria for deciding whether to apply a foreign mandatory rule look somewhat differently.
-This discrepancy arises from the fact that the seat of arbitration is not the same as a forum for a domestic court; an arbitral tribunal owes no allegiance to the state of its seat and is under no legal obligation to uphold its policies.
+This discrepancy arises from the fact that the seat